cityofballarat/data-quality/README.md

     - e.g. "rating"
 - If header contains more than one word, use underscores to join
     - e.g. vehicle_type
-- Units of measure should be omitted
+- Units of measure should be omitted (to be included in metadata)
 - Keep short (less than 25 characters)
-    - The full name can be stored in schema section of metadata file
+    - The full name can be stored in schema section of the information tab

 ### 2. Column Order
 - *Date and time variables* should always be in the first column for time series data